-There are four types of Canadian Temporary Visas:
+Here are the types of Canadian Temporary Visas:

-The Super Visa allows parents or grandparents of Canadian citizens or Canadian Permanent Residents to visit their children or grandchildren for an extended stay.
+- Canada Super Visa.
+The Canadian Super Visa allows parents or grandparents of Canadian citizens or Canadian Permanent Residents to visit their children or grandchildren for an extended stay.

-The Business Persons and Business Delegations Visa is given to those who are travelling to Canada with business purposes as individuals or as a group of business people.
+- Canada Business Visa.
+The Business Visa is given to those who are travelling to Canada with business purposes as individuals or as a group of business people.

-A student visa is given to those who have an admission from a Canadian university to complete their studies.
-If you are going to Canada to study for less than 6 months, then you can only get a general visa, but for more than 6 months of studies, you will need a Student Visa.
+- Canada Student Visa.
+A Canadian student visa is given to those who have an admission from a Canadian university to complete their studies.
+If you are going to Canada to study for less than 6 months, then you can only get a TRV visa, but for more than 6 months of studies, you will need a Student Visa.

-Temporary Foreign Worker visas are given to those people who have a job offer in Canada and will work for up to 6 months.
+- Canada Temporary Work Visa.
+Canada temporary work visas are given to those people who have a job offer in Canada and will work for up to 6 months.
 To get this visa, the person must present a valid job offer letter from an employer and qualify for a temporary visa.